Process Diagrams: Why they are important & examples to get you started

 During my career, I've had the opportunity to work with process diagrams from various perspectives.

 As an employee, I've used process diagrams to understand what needs to be done.
 As a business consultant, I've helped assess and improve my client's processes.
-As one of the co-founders of Navvia, I led the creation of the Navvia Process Designer, a powerful process mapping tool.
+As one of the co-founders of Navvia, I worked with our team to create the Navvia Process Designer, a powerful process mapping tool.

-I have seen firsthand the benefits of having well-defined processes, and I strongly advocate using process diagrams to improve a company's performance.
-The purpose of this post is to share some of that experience with you.
+I have seen firsthand the benefits of having well-defined processes, and I strongly advocate using process diagrams to improve a company’s performance.
+The purpose of this post is to share some of that experience with you and explain how to create flowchart diagrams to visualize data, workflows, and activities.

 What are the benefits of a workflow diagram?